IcicleF/rrppcc/README.md

 # rrppcc

-> A userspace high-performance RPC library in Rust.
+> An unsound userspace high-performance RPC library in Rust.

-WIP